feliixx/gotranseq/README.md

 because it silently truncate the sequence ID if it contains chars like **':'**, or rename the sequence ID if it contains chars like **'|'**

-This tool is an attempt to solve this porblem.
+This tool is an attempt to solve this problem.
 It's also way faster than EMBOSS transeq because it can be parrallelized:

 benchmark on ubuntu 16.04, machine with 2 CPU Intel(R) Core(TM)2 Duo CPU 3.00GHz